Applying for a vehicle to be taken out of service

 - if available: completed application form

-with trailer list if applicable - Licence plates for validation by the registration authority
+- Licence plates for validation by the registration authority

 - Proof of utilisation, i.e. an official certificate confirming that the vehicle has been disposed of properly